PrincessRTFM/CowtasticCafeEasyMode/README.md

 ## Bugs

 There are no bugs currently known.
 If you encounter any issues, please [open a report on the tracker](https://github.com/PrincessRTFM/CowtasticCafeEasyMode/issues/new) (including your `EasyMode.log` file!) and I'll see what I can do.
 If you have a feature request, you can open an issue to tell me about it.

+## Plans

+I'd like the make the overlay in the bottom right corner look a little less awful, because it's pretty bad right now.
+Plain white text, plus it overlaps buttons in the main menu... not to mention it definitely won't look right on other resolutions.
+Ideally, I'd like to make it detect the button(s) in that corner and adjust to place itself right above them.